 \subsection{On spurious results}

 Our modeling results are able to produce spurious signals for HCN at a different $K_{\rm P}$ than input (Section~\ref{sec:result spurious}).
-A significant false positive appears across different specific tellurics models and noise realizations, but its location can vary.
-Because of this, it seems that false positives are a result of a combination of genuine line confusion (i.e., the cross-correlation template picking up on telluric signal) and specific noise instances.
+A significant signal, even when none is injected, appears across different specific tellurics models and noise realizations, but its location can vary.
+Because of this, it seems that spurious signals are a result of a combination of genuine line confusion (i.e., the cross-correlation template picking up on telluric signal) and specific noise instances.

 Unfortunately, preventing this spurious signal would not be as simple as limiting the retrieval to the expected $K_{\rm P}$.
 Given the known strong correlation between these two parameters, strongly limiting one without biasing the other may be difficult.
 Furthermore, the expected $K_{\rm P}$ for a given observation may simply be incompletely known.